Thursday, 4 May 2017

 Interests - Thrill-seekers, films of similar genres e.g. The Bourne Identity.

-The three-minute extract you will make and where it would appear in the film: We'll be creating the opening three minutes.
+We'll be creating the opening three minutes.
 It'll be from the moment when Natalie wakes up in hospital to when Moses claims to know who she is and why she has gone through what she has.

 This is one of the final scenes from the 1995 neo-noir thriller 'Se7en' starring Kevin Spacey, Brad Pitt and Morgan Freeman.
 The significance of this scene is that it reveals who the last two victims of John Doe's serial killing spree are but through the combination of editing and sound in the first two minutes, it does so in a very implicit and subtle way.